rayshift/translatefgo/README.md

 Currently, English is supported for:
 - Official: Fuyuki to LB3 (including events older than 2 years).
-- Machine & Edited: LB4, LB5.5, Gudaguda 4, Requiem, Summer 4 (Las Vegas), Summer 5 (Servant Summer Camp!), Xmas 2020, etc.
+- Machine & Edited: Everything else
 - Manual: Ooku, 2nd half of LB4.

-A Spanish translation for Fuyuki through to London is also available through this app.
+A Spanish translation for part 1 of FGO is also available through this app.
 Please see https://proyectograndorder.es/ for more information.

 ### Installation
 Requirements: Android 5, 6, 7, 8, 9, 10 are supported.
 Root is not required.